tdonazure/testing/README.md

 ```

 #### Run the API Locally
-The database-azure-service api runs on localhost port 8180 and 8181.
+The database-azure-service api runs on localhost port 8180.
 Use these commands to fire it up.
 These are long running processes, so it's best to run each one in a separate terminal shell.
 ```
 cd {project_root}/api
-npm run server:db    # Starts up dynamodb-local on port 8181 npm run server:api   # Starts up serverless-webpack on port 8180
+npm run server:api   # Starts up serverless-webpack on port 8180
 ```